UCLALibrary/feed_ursus/README.md

 docker-compose run web bundle exec rails db:setup
 ```

-It might take a minute or so for solr to get up and running, at which point you should be able to see your new site at http://localhost:3003.
+It might take a minute or so for solr to get up and running, at which point you should be able to see your new site at http://localhost:3000.
 Ursus will be empty, because you haven't loaded any data yet.

 To load data from a csv:

 ```
-feed_ursus [path/to/your.csv] --solr_url=http://localhost:8983/solr/californica --mapping=dlp
+feed_ursus --solr_url=http://localhost:8983/solr/californica --mapping=dlp load [path/to/your.csv]
 ```

 ### Mappers